Giving

 There are many opportunities for you to make an impact on the law and legal processes by supporting the ABF.
 Among our vital projects and programs that need your support are the following funds:

-The Liz and Peter Moser Research Fund in Legal Ethics, Professional Responsibility, and Access to Legal Services - The Moser Fund is dedicated to supporting path-breaking, empirical research central to the highest principles of the legal profession.
+Peter Moser Research Fund in Legal Ethics, Professional Responsibility, and Access to Legal Services - The Moser Fund is dedicated to supporting path-breaking, empirical research central to the highest principles of the legal profession.

 The Wm.
 Reece Smith, Jr., Research Fund - Designed to have global impact, the Wm.
 Reece Smith Jr. Research Fund will advance ABF research on professionalism, pro bono legal services, and the role of the legal profession internationally to advance human rights and access to justice.